Daihuluroll/Etiqa-assesment/README.md

-# Etiqa-assesment
+# Etiqa Assessment

-This project is a small React app that will list the most-starred GitHub repositories created in the last 10 days.
+This project is a small React app for the "React Mobile Developer Assessment".
+It lists the most-starred GitHub repositories created in the last 10 days and provides an infinite-scroll experience.

-Current status: Initial React + Vite scaffold created.
-Next steps will implement fetching from the GitHub Search API and infinite scroll.
+Current status: Fetching and infinite-scroll list implemented, responsive mobile-first UI, and run instructions below.

 Quick start (Windows / cmd.exe):